cheemcheem/cheem.uk/README.md

 ### Running yourself:
-1. Ensure TypeScript is installed into npm remotely
+1. Ensure tsc, npm, and rsync is installed locally
 2. Read deploy.sh comments and code before executing it!